 How Does Cut Affect The Color?

 Yellow sapphires frequently have fewer inclusions than other colors, and they are held to higher clarity standards than blue, pink, or padparadscha sapphires.
 Yellow sapphire’s relative clarity is quite convenient, since the medium tone at which the color shows best does little to hide inclusions.
-Yellow sapphire rough has traditionally been less costly than blue, pink, or padparadscha, so cutters don’t compromise brilliance in favor of weight retention.
-As a result, well-cut yellow sapphires are easier to find than other sapphire colors and are more readily available in specialty cuts.
+The feather type inclusions inherent in these stones are relatively easy to cut around so they are not visible to the naked eye.

 Where Can They Be Found?

 Yellow sapphires have one primary source of fine quality: Sri Lanka (Ceylon).
 Almost all fine quality yellow sapphires seen today come from Sri Lanka.
 Other countries such as Australia, Thailand and Burma do produce some yellow sapphires, but, in most cases, with heavy secondary color tones.
 Madagascar has been producing some fine stones, but in smaller quantities.

 Insider View from the President of The Natural Sapphire Company:

 For yellow, there are so many fine fine quality options available.
 For whatever geological reasons, the earth has had an easier time making these gemstones; there really isn’t a supply problem like we have with other colors, like padparadscha.

 Untreated yellow sapphire prices aren’t at such a premium for an untreated sapphire.
 I also see heated yellow sapphires as having a somewhat unreal color reflection; I can spot a heated yellow sapphire immediately just from holding it in my hand.
 In my opinion, a treated yellow sapphire has lost some of its power and beauty after coming out of the oven.
 I just won’t buy one for personal use.